Fire Mitigation Fee Program

 On December 11, 1985 ( 11 ), the Board of Supervisors (Board) adopted the Fire Mitigation Fee (FMF) Ordinance, pursuant to its authority under the Mitigation Fee Act.
 The Mitigation Fee Act (California Government Code sections 66000, et seq.) provides authority for local governments to impose fees to offset the impacts of development on public facilities or services.
 The statute regulates how public agencies may collect, maintain, and spend development impact fees, including reporting requirements.

-The fire mitigation fee rate is determined by the development type and assessed per square foot of floor area.
-The current fee rate was originally adopted in Fiscal Year 2018/19.
+The fire mitigation fee rate is determined by the development type and is assessed per square foot of floor area.